fryderykhuang/NullGC/README.md

 2. No boxing (except for some case of interface casting that cannot be optimized away).
 3. Exploit the traits of previous stage as much as possible. (e.g. if the previous of OrderBy is `IAddressFixed`(contains only unmanaged structs rooted on fixed address object or stack, or gc-pinned managed objects), we can store the pointer instead of the whole struct)

-Proper usage is with the built-in value typed collections, but good old IEnumerable&lt;T&gt; is also supported.
+Proper usage is with the built-in value typed collections, but good old `IEnumerable<T>` is also supported.
 You can still get some benefit on LINQ operators that need to buffer data such as OrderBy.
 The LINQ interface has 2 variations:

 ```csharp